BlogCustomer stories

 I first started my career by renting a space in a local hotel gym.
 In order to better myself and get more exposure to the Health, Fitness and Well-being industry, I made the move to Dublin.
 After gaining a great insight into the industry and developing myself personally and professionally, I spotted a niche in the market and decided to move back home.

 In 2017, I took the plunge and opened my very own studio.
-It was a big risk, but I was confident in myself, my skills and my ‘can do’ attitude.
+It was a big risk, but I was confident in myself, my skills and my "can do" attitude.
 Thankfully, the hard work paid off.
 I now offer 25 classes weekly along with personal training and nutritional profiling.

-It’s been a hugely rewarding and stressful two years… but I wouldn’t have it any other way.
+It's been a hugely rewarding and stressful two years but I wouldn't have it any other way.
 I am leading a very happy and fulfilling life, and my aim is to continuously provide a professional service to clients that come through my door.

-1. Never stop learning
+Never stop learning

 If you are brand-new to the industry or a complete novice my number one tip is to never stop learning.
 In our industry, there are no excuses to be uninformed.
 There are many channels to use such as Youtube, podcasts, and books.
 This industry is growing at a rapid rate and by keeping up with trends and doing research you will be able to steer your clients away from dangerous fad diets and bad raining techniques.
 I book at least 1 new fitness/nutrition/wellness course each year, and this helps me to stay focused and also prevents me from falling into the trap of being "stagnant".
 Knowledge is power and the more knowledge you have the more knowledge you can give to your clients.

-2. Be prepared for setbacks
+Be prepared for setbacks

 Running your own fitness business isn't as glamorous as it appears on Instagram.
 It's not all photoshoots, beach holidays and protein shakes.
 Our business can be very seasonal.
 For example, a lot of people will slack off the gym in December and certain months in the summer, and you need to be able to prepare and deal with this shortfall in an appropriate manner.

-A wise man gave me this piece of information when I first started running my own studio and that was: every month have enough saved or in your bank account to pay for the next two months' bills.
-You never know what’s going to happen when you're self-employed.
 You are always at the mercy of your clients availing of your service.
-Before LEGIT FIT, this was my MOST energy-sapping activity — contacting each client to see if they wanted to renew.
-Now I have memberships available i don’t have to do any of the tedious work and can focus on upskilling and delivering great classes.
+Before LEGITFIT, this was my MOST energy-sapping activity - contacting each client to see if they wanted to renew.
+Now I have memberships available I don't have to do any of the tedious work and can focus on upskilling and delivering great classes.

-3. Build a tribe of positivity around you
+Build a tribe of positivity around you

 Being self-employed can be very lonely at times - so having a big support system around you is very important.
 The last thing you need when taking a calculated risk is to have a negative friend voicing their opinion.
 Surround yourself with like-minded people and people who support you and your goals.

-4. Have fun & give back
+Have fun & give back

 The old saying: "do what you love and you will never work a day in your life" is completely true.
 Working for yourself is challenging, but also extremely rewarding.
 My advice is to enjoy every moment and realize the sweet fact that you get paid to train and live a happy life :) Give back your knowledge by doing talks in schools or at charity events, and know that everyone you come in contact with could be a potential future client.
 Keep networking!

-5. Here are another few final tips…
+Here are another few final tips

 • Get a good honest accountant (yes they do exist)